What will you learn during your training as a mediator?

 Communication skills and emotional management

-One of the pillars of mediator training is effective communication.
+One of the pillars of family mediator training is effective communication.
 You will learn to:

 These skills are trained through supervised role plays, feedback from trainers and observation of real mediations.